OGResearch/cnb-iris-workshop/docs/credibility-model.md

 ---

-## Convex phillips curve
+## Convex Phillips curve

-* The forward-lookingnes of the Phillips curve is determined by
+* The forward-lookingness of the Phillips curve is determined by
   $\beta_t^\star\in(0,\,1)$, a discounting variable that moves endogenously with the level of credibility of the central bank